Lost teddy bear gets luxury Hawaii hotel stay

-(CNN) — When 2019 started off with a beloved toy gone missing and a child in tears, the January blues hit hard for Anna Packard.
+(CNN) — When 2019 started off with a beloved toy gone missing and a child in tears, the January blues hit hard for Anna Pickard.

 The San Francisco-based creative director had just arrived from a family vacation in sunny Hawaii when she made the awful discovery that someone hadn't made the flight.
 Sutro, her son's teddy bear, had been left at back at the five-star Grand Hyatt Kauai, where they'd been staying.